- PREISTNAL - PRISTNAL etc.

 Because of the number of transcripts recorded they have been split into the following two groups of counties and are recorded in county order followed by registration number order.

 The registration numbers for each address are in the order of (RG101 - Registration District - Sub District - Scedule Number)

 Group 1 is the 1939 Register transcripts for Buckinghamshire to Leicestershire and contains information from the following counties.

-Buckinghamshire, Berkshire, Cheshire, Cumberland, Derbyshire, Durham, Flintshire, Hampshire, Hertfordshire, Kent, Lancashire & Leicestershire.
+Berkshire, Buckinghamshire, Cheshire, Cumberland, Derbyshire, Durham, Flintshire (Wales), Hampshire, Hertfordshire, Kent, Lancashire & Leicestershire.

 Group 2 is the 1939 Register transcripts for London to Yorkshire - West Riding and contains information from the following counties.

-London, Middlesex, Monmouthshire, Northumberland, North Riding-Yorkshire, Staffordshire, Suffolk, Sussex – West, Warwickshire & West Riding-Yorkshire.
+London, Middlesex, Monmouthshire (Wales), Northumberland, Staffordshire, Suffolk, Sussex – West, Warwickshire, Yorkshire-North Riding & Yorkshire-West Riding.